schwartzmedia/PHPePub/README.md

 # PHP ePub generator

+## What changes after fork

+- Remove each function that deprecated in php 7.2.
+- Add an affordance for references in the TOC.

+## Below is original content

 PHPePub allows a php script to generate ePub Electronic books on the fly, and send them to the user as downloads.

 PHPePub support most of the ePub 2.01 specification, and enough of the new ePub3 specification to make valid ePub 3 books as well.